HL7/PDDI-CDS/input/pagecontent/cds-service-spec.md

 **CDS Hooks.**

-* The prefetch template for the `order-select` service (if used) MUST include medication resources but could include Condition or other resources important for the service to assess for PDDIs
+* The prefetch template for the `order-select` service (if used) SHOULD include medication resources but could include Condition or other resources important for the service to assess for PDDIs

 **A CDS rule execution engine (service).**

-* The CDS rule execution engine MUST be able to process CDS Hooks requests and return CDS Hooks Card responses.
-In processing a CDS request, it MUST also be able to process FHIR data including clinical and terminology resources.
+* The CDS rule execution engine SHOULD be able to process CDS Hooks requests and return CDS Hooks Card responses.
+In processing a CDS request, it SHOULD also be able to process FHIR data including clinical and terminology resources.

 * If the CDS rule execution engine does not receive prefetch data in the request it SHOULD query the FHIR server via network call.

 * A rule engine MAY execute CDS rules written in [CQL](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=400) and represented as a [FHIR Library](http://build.fhir.org/library.html), either directly or compiled to [Expression Logical Model](https://github.com/cqframework/clinical_quality_language/blob/master/Src/java/cql-to-elm/OVERVIEW.md).
 While this method is described in the current IG, implementers MAY choose to use various programming languages, rule engines and/or machine learning models rather than CQL+FHIR.

-* If the engine implements the advanced functionality described in this implementation guide (i.e., coordination between order-select and order-sign to prevent alert duplication) then, it MUST support processing of the configuration options described in [Extension subsection](#cds-hooks-request).
+* If the engine implements the advanced functionality described in this implementation guide (i.e., coordination between order-select and order-sign to prevent alert duplication) then, it SHOULD support processing of the configuration options described in [Extension subsection](#cds-hooks-request).
 If EHR clients do not send the configuration options, the default behavior of the service should be to NOT suppress card responses at order-sign that might duplicate card responses sent at order-select.
 This is because the EHR client should have an active role in the decision of whether to filter out alert responses.

 * It is RECOMMENDED that the rule engine not be given permission to access information that is masked from the clinician whose EHR session has triggered the CDS request (aka 'super user' status) unless there is a specific Break the Glass (BTG) procedure that covers such situations.
-If there a valid BTG procedure that allows the rule engine to access such information, it MUST return an information card stating that such a directive is present.
+If there a valid BTG procedure that allows the rule engine to access such information, it SHOULD return an information card stating that such a directive is present.
 The CDS card SHOULD include that the clinician will be held accountable for BTG throughout any related system audit.

 **An electronic health record (EHR) CDS client.**

-* Prior to a hook trigger and subsequent processes, the EHR MUST initiate a [CDS Discovery](#cds-discovery) request.
+* Prior to a hook trigger and subsequent processes, the EHR SHOULD initiate a [CDS Discovery](#cds-discovery) request.
 The CDS discovery response is for the system and would not be viewed by the clinician.

-* The EHR MUST call the PDDI CDS service by sending an HTTP POST containing a CDS Hooks request (JSON formatted) to the service endpoint (e.g.,http://FHIR.org/PDDI-CDS/warfarin-nsaids-cds).
-The JSON ([CDS Hooks request](#cds-hooks-request)) MUST contain specified information for the hook that was triggered including FHIR server, user, and context.
+* The EHR SHOULD call the PDDI CDS service by sending an HTTP POST containing a CDS Hooks request (JSON formatted) to the service endpoint (e.g.,http://FHIR.org/PDDI-CDS/warfarin-nsaids-cds).
+The JSON ([CDS Hooks request](#cds-hooks-request)) SHOULD contain specified information for the hook that was triggered including FHIR server, user, and context.
 Provision of prefetch data as specified by the CDS service is RECOMMENDED.

 * If the EHR client is requesting a CDS from an engine implements the advanced functionality described in this implementation guide (i.e., coordination between order-select and order-sign to prevent alert duplication) then, the client SHOULD use the configuration options described in [Extension subsection](#cds-hooks-request).
 The purpose of this is so that the EHR client has an active role in the decision to filter out alert responses.

 ### Preliminaries
 {:.no_toc}

 This section contains documentation on how to implement PDDI CDS artifacts from a clinical and technical perspective.
 Later sections describe implementation details using a specific knowledge artifact example.
 Structured artifacts that implement the logic and behavior described below are available under [Artifacts](artifacts.html).